sug0/go-ipfs-boards/PROTOCOL.md

 This is a textual protocol based on the [JSON](https://www.json.org/) standard.
 Posts are objects comprised of metadata, with a field containing the CID of the actual text content published by a user.
-Optionally, individual textboards may choose to validate posts out in the wild, using a cryptographic signature (e.g. RSA) of the post content's CID.

 ## Post format for version `0.1.2`